McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/attachments/index.en.md

 ### Multilingual

-Be aware that if you use a multilingual website, you will need to have as many folders as languages and the language code must be part of the folder name.
+Be aware that if you use a multilingual website, you will need to have as many directories as languages and the language code must be part of the directory name.

 Eg. for a site in English and Piratish: